timpandrews/tooltip.js/README.md

 How to Use
 ----------

-Just use this like you would any native tooltip, with the 'title' attribute.
+Just use this like you would any native tooltip, with the `title` attribute.

 Example: